-Dental care records that were shown to us by the dentist and the dental hygienist demonstrated that the findings of the assessment and details of the treatment carried out were recorded appropriately.
+Dental care records that were shown to us by the dentists demonstrated that the findings of the assessment and details of the treatment carried out were recorded appropriately.
 We saw details of the condition of the gums using the basic periodontal examination (BPE) scores and soft tissues lining the mouth.
 The BPE tool is a simple and rapid screening tool used by dentists to indicate the level of treatment need in relation to a patient's gums.
 These were carried out where appropriate during a dental health assessment.